Skip to main content

 Here are the minutes of our first meeting.
 Participants noshed on fresh baked bread, baba ganoush, and sun-dried zucchini chips.
 The conversation range widely, from the Backstreet Boys to bus routes.
 We shared our interest and experience -- and lack of experience -- with reducing waste.
 Here two of the successful experiences people related (the ones I remember most): One participant described a dry well she's had installed in the front of her house in her front lawn to significantly reduce rain runoff.
 She noted that it turned out to be harder to get contractors and she thought; there were enough questions about this topic (both how to go about reducing rain run off, and about how to engage the city "Save It Lancaster" program, that we thought this would make a good topic for a future meeting.
 Another participant shared a particularly clever technique for reducing mis-sorted trash in her six-child household....

-Minutes (way too long) of the October 22, 2019 Meeting
+Zero Waste Gifts: Minutes of the November 19, 2019 Meeting